lw8192/Red-Team-Dev/C/README.md

 Typecasting: helpful with pointers.
 C compiler needs a data type for every pointer to try and limit programming errors.
 Int pointer: should only point to int data.
 Char pointer should only point to char data.
 Generic typeless pointer - void pointer, that just holds a memory address.
 Limits: pointers can't be derefenced unless they have a type (compiler needs to know data type to retrieve stored value at memory address), must be typecast before doing pointer arithmatic.
 Typecasting is helpful in those situations.

-## Functions
-Function needs to be defined or a function prototype used so the compiler can locate it.
-No return value: void.

-    int math_func(it);    //Function prototype: name, return data type, data types as functional arguments.

-    int main(){
-        //example main function
-        return 0;
-    }
-built in C functions: strcpy(), strlwr(), strcmp(), strlen(), strcat()
-strcpy(dest, src);  //copy a string from a source to a destination, copying each byte to the destination (stopping after it copies the null termination byte).
-sizeof() - determine size of a variable declared with that data type for the target architechure.
-scanf(): used for input, expects all args to be pointers

 ### Format Strings
 Format strings: char string with an escape sequence that printf() uses to insert vars in a specific format.
 Escape sequences / format parameters, begins with a %, uses a single char shorthand.
 write to the console - use printf(), %d or %i for integer types, %f for floating-point numbers, %s for strings